 PoetryEastWest

 Founded in 2010.
-Bilingual journal, bilingual chapbooks, translation workshops, readings, poetry & translation awards, publication news.
-EastWest means"things" in Chinese.
-What kind of thing is poetry?
-We ask & try to answer together with readers.
+Journal, chapbooks, translation workshops and poetry readings.
+Annual awards in poetry, translation, criticism and first poetry book.
+EastWest means "things" in Chinese.
+What kind of a thing is poetry?
+We asked & tried to answer together with fellow poets and readers.
+In recess as of 2024

 • Home Page 主页